-“At the same time, it is also very good in teaching character education.
-At the end of the lesson, I know that I have achieved my learning outcomes, when my students come and tell me, ‘You must be nice to your friends and you must speak to them kindly.'”
+“At the same time, it is also very good at teaching character education.
+At the end of the lesson, I know that I have achieved my learning outcomes when my students come and tell me, ‘You must be nice to your friends and you must speak to them kindly.'”

 - Angsana Primary – Computational Thinking, Mathematics

 Angsana Primary offers computational thinking for their ALP.
 Through a platform called Tinker Tuesdays, time is set aside, you’ve guessed it, every Tuesday for students of all levels to explore new concepts through activities like cryptography, where students try to decrypt a Caesar cypher containing a hidden message.
 (If you are lost, think Professor Robert Langdon in Dan Brown’s The Da Vinci Code, the primary school version)

 Students are given a key word to align two wheels to decode the message.
 Through these activities, the programme aims to nurture the students’ computational thinking skills.

 Students in middle primary are also introduced to basic coding skills and creating of hands-on artefacts using LEGO while those in the upper primary tinker with micro-controller robots such as Moway and Micro:bit, as they continue to apply computational thinking skills and attitudes.

 Other popular APL activities conducted in many of the other primary schools include story-telling competitions, field trips and science workshops.
 It is also good to note that the ALP continues in the secondary schools, with content allowing greater depth in the exploration in the fields of Science, Technology, Engineering and Mathematics (STEM).